Car Insurance Report 2020: How does pricing stack up in your state and are you paying too much?

 You’re never too old to save on car insurance

-Many insurers will automatically charge a fee on top of your premium and excess if you’re under a certain age (commonly 21 or 25), or if you’ve only been driving for a limited number of years.
+Many car insurance providers will automatically charge a fee on top of your premium and excess if you’re under a certain age (commonly 21 or 25), or if you’ve only been driving for a limited number of years.
 This is because younger and more inexperienced drivers are seen as greater risks on the road.

 In 2020, Mozo saw younger drivers aged under 21 hit with the largest premium – $1,608 per year compared to the national average of $952.
 Scroll through the age brackets below to see what drivers are paying across the age spectrum.